lzw108/FMD/README.md

 # Financial Misinformation Detection

+This is a continuous project on Financial Misinformation Detection (FMD).

 ## News
 📢 *Jan.
 20, 2025* Our FMDLlama paper has been accepted by WWW 2025 as a short paper.